- All Matchups

 Every day during the season, our NBA betting experts will identify some of the best player prop bets available.

-There are nine NBA games on Thursday’s schedule, including Thunder @ Rockets, Knicks @ Warriors, and an afternoon showdown between the Magic and Grizzlies in Berlin.
+There are six NBA games on Friday’s schedule, including Knicks @ Pistons and Heat @ Celtics.
 Let’s dive into the top player props for today.

 From left to right, you’ll find sections for the prop, expected value, cover probability, bet rating, and the best line available.
 Let’s quickly break down what these mean.